JenSeReal/otel-getting-started/tutorial/content/labs/instrumentation/manual/traces/index.md

 ```

 To illustrate this, let's add the request method, path and response code to a span.
+Call `get_current_span` to retrieve the active span.
-Retrieve the current span and call `set_attributes` to pass a dictionary of key / value pairs.
+Then, we can use `set_attributes` to pass a dictionary of key / value pairs.
 The semantic conventions related to [tracing](https://opentelemetry.io/docs/specs/semconv/general/trace/) standardize many attributes related to the [HTTP protocol](https://opentelemetry.io/docs/specs/semconv/http/http-spans/).
 To access information like request method, headers, and more, we import `request` from the flask package.
 Flask creates a [request context](https://flask.palletsprojects.com/en/2.3.x/reqcontext/) for each incoming HTTP request and tears it down after the request is processed.